A generalized conditional gradient method for dynamic inverse problems with optimal transport regularization: The algorithm: theoretical analysis

 \subsection{Time-discrete version}

 The minimization problem \eqref{eq:prel_main_prob} presented in Section \ref{sec:OT_regularization} is posed for time-continuous measurements $f \in \Ltwo$, whose discrepancy to the reconstructed curve $t \mapsto \rho_t$ is modelled by the fidelity term $\F$ at \eqref{prel:fidelity}.
 In real-world applications, however, the measured data is time-discrete, i.e., we can assume that measurements are taken at times $0 = t_0 < t_1 < \ldots < t_T = 1$, with $T \in \N$ fixed.
 Hence the data is of the form $f = (f_{t_0}, f_{t_1},\ldots, f_{t_T})$, where $f_{t_i} \in H_{t_i}$.
-In principle, one could interpolate the discrete data $f$ to obtain an element of $\Ltwo$ and numerically compute a solution to \eqref{eq:prel_main_prob} via Algorithm \ref{alg:core}.
-Such procedure would require, however, to numerically compute integrals in $\Ltwo$ at each iteration, an operation which significantly contributes to the computational cost of Algorithm \ref{alg:core}.
-To lower the computational cost, we decided to present numerical experiments (Section \ref{sec:numerics}) where the time-continuous fidelity term $\F$ is replaced by a discrete counterpart.
+For this reason, and with the additional goal of lowering the computational cost, we decided to present numerical experiments (Section \ref{sec:numerics}) where the time-continuous fidelity term $\F$ is replaced by a discrete counterpart.
 In Section \ref{subsub:discr_fid} we show how to modify the mathematical framework discussed so far, in order to deal with the time-discrete case.
 Consequently, it is immediate to adapt Algorithm \ref{alg:core} to the resulting time-discrete functional, as discussed in Section \ref{subsub:discr_alg}.
 We remark that all the results up to this point will hold, in a slightly modified version, also for the discrete setting discussed below.